jimbon25/WIFI-TOOLKIT/README.md

 If you appreciate this tool and would like to support its development, consider buying me a coffee!
 Your support helps maintain and improve this project.

 [Buy Me a Coffee on Saweria](https://saweria.co/dimasla)

-## Accessing the Source Code

-The compiled `wifiToolkit` executable is provided for convenience.
-If you wish to access the raw, uncompiled source code (Python files), it is available upon supporting the project.

-Please consider supporting the development via the "Buy Me a Coffee" link above.
-After your contribution, you can contact us at `jimbonluis90@gmail.com` to request access to the source code.

 ## Credits